HananHindy/PebblePadChromeExtension/README.md

-# PebblePad Chrome Extension
+# PebblePad Chrome Extension for Workbooks with Multiple Pages

-This extension is meant to work with PebblePad workbooks with multiple pages and subpages.
+This extension is meant to work with PebblePad workbooks with multiple workbooks and pages.

 ## How it works
-The extension works on visualising the workbook in a SunBurst chart that links back to the workbook.
+The extension works on visualising the workbook in a SunBurst chart (Copyright (c) 2017 Vasco Asturiano) that links back to the workbook.

 ## Sunburst
 - Copyright (c) 2017 Vasco Asturiano